Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • transit_encryption_mode = required

-• Specify user group as the Access Control method and specify user_group_ids (Terraform can be executed)
+• Specify "User Group" as the Access Control method and specify "user_group_ids" (Terraform execution is possible).

-1. Create an IAM user for ElastiCache authentication
+1. Create an ElastiCache user for IAM authentication.

-1. Assign an IAM Policy to a Pod/EC2/IAM Role
+1. Attach an IAM Policy to a Pod/EC2/IAM Role

-Specifically, the policy is as follows.
+Specifically, this is the policy.
 This policy can be restricted by Resource Tag.

 Connection Flow

-1. Unfortunately, as of December 2025, there is no dedicated CLI for generating UserTokens, so you will need to generate SigV4 Tokens programmatically.
-The official documentation provides an example in Java, but I created one in Go.
+1. Unfortunately, as of December 2025, there is no dedicated CLI for generating UserTokens, so you need to generate SigV4 Tokens programmatically.
+The official documentation has an example in Java, but I tried writing one in Go.

 redis-cli connection example

-IAM authentication for RDS is much simpler than for ElastiCache.
-There are two main requirements:
+IAM authentication for RDS is significantly simpler than for ElastiCache.
+There are mainly two requirements.

-• Specifying user role and AWSAuthenticationPlugin using SQL statements
+• Specifying user roles and AWSAuthenticationPlugin using SQL statements

 iam_database_authentication_enabled = true